Welcome to our new segment where we take a look at one of our VOCabs in a bit more detail.

 Of course, you’re not just limited to migraines, or even adverse effects, it really depends on how you frame your search – you may be researching beneficial effects of food for supporting health claims, for example.
 Anything’s possible really.

 So there you have it – a brief look at our VOCabs of the week, Food, Nutrients and Micronutrients (any excuse to mention chocolate).

-If you’d like to know more about these VOCabs or any others and how SciBite can transform your data, drop us a line on firstname.lastname@example.org.
+If you’d like to know more about these VOCabs or any others and how SciBite can transform your data, get in touch with the team.
 We’d love to hear from you.

 See you next week for another VOCab!

 Meet SciBite's Vocabulary Editing Tool.
 Ergonomic, traceable, exceptional quality control.Read

 Get in touch with us to find out how we can transform your data